Docs/TypeScript/Indusagi Packages

 Indusagi Packages

 indusagi can help you create indusagi packages.
-Ask it to bundle your extensions, skills, prompt templates, or themes.
+Ask it to bundle your addons or skills.

 Table of Contents